mickeymst/mickeymst.github.io/_pages/publications.md

 Received __"The Second Best Master's Thesis Award"__

 - __Michiharu Yamashita__ and Ushio Sumita
-**Network Analysis of Smartphone Applications Using Ownerships and Competitiveness**
+**Network Analysis of Smartphone Application's Competitiveness Based on Possessions **
 Thesis for Bachelor's degree in my department